Patty Schemel: 1998–2000: Departure from Hole and aftermath

 Reasons for Schemel's departure from Hole were disputed at the time, with Love claiming that Schemel's then drug habit was to blame, which supported circulating rumours, however, Schemel insisted it was due to "musical differences."
 It was later revealed in 2011 that Schemel left Hole due to personal and musical differences between her and Celebrity Skin producer, Michael Beinhorn.
 She claimed that Beinhorn was "totally psyching [her] out in the studio" and after a meeting with the band, Beinhorn brought in a session drummer, to which she felt "betrayed by the band."

 Bandmates Courtney Love and Eric Erlandson later publicly expressed regret over the decision to replace Schemel on the album's studio work, and Love referred to Beinhorn as "a Nazi".
 Melissa Auf der Maur also commented on the incident, but noted that she "didn't have much of a say in it."

-After quitting Hole in 1998, Schemel cut off contact with her family and friends, and became addicted to crack cocaine and was homeless for over a year.
+After quitting Hole in 1998, Schemel cut off contact with her family and friends, due to her drug addiction and was homeless for over a year.
 According to Courtney Love, Schemel contacted her asking for money, which Love provided, but only under the condition that she would attend rehab.
 By 2001, Schemel had attended rehab and achieved sobriety.